polusgg/docs/accounts-api/api-public/README.md

     // The timestamp at which the user's mute will expire
     // If the user is muted and this is null, then the user is muted indefinitely "muted_until": string | null,
+    // The language in which the user wants to play the game "language": string,
     // A list of all perks that the user has access to
     // This example lists all possible perks
     "perks": [